 Note: This article refers to the legacy version of the Website Builder.
-If you signed up to the HostPapa Website Builder after March 11 2020, you’re on the new version of the Website Builder.
-For help, go here.
+If you signed up to the HostPapa Website Builder after March 11, 2020, you’re on the new version of the Website Builder.
+For help, click here.

 This tutorial is intended as a guide to the elements of good website design and building attractive HostPapa Website Builder websites.

-Collect all of your material beforehand.
-It’s much easier to plan your site when you know exactly what is going to go into it.
-For more information on planning your site with the search engines in mind, please see our tutorial: Planning your site with SEO in mind!
+Collect all of the material you need for your website beforehand.
+It’s much easier to plan your site when you know exactly what’s going into it.
+For more information on preparing your site for search engines, check out our tutorial on planning your site with SEO in mind.

-Organize your files by stacking them into folders in much the same way as you’ll do for your website.
-Make a folder for each page or section and store all the files you may need.
+Organize your files by stacking them into folders the way you will for your website.
+Make a folder for each page or section and store all the files you need.

 Keep it simple

 Overly long pages of content can be hard to read.
 Break them down into separate sections to minimize the length of individual pages.
 Use short, clear and precise words in your navigation links so that visitors know what those pages contain (e.g., About Us, Services, Contact Us).

 Make navigation clear and consistent.
 Important links should remain constant on every page of your site.
 Ensure that your navigation links are organized in order of importance.
 Keep in mind that you’re likely to add links periodically, so leave space for additions.